vbotka/ansible-freebsd-bash/README.md

       - vbotka.freebsd_bash
 ```

 5) Edit and change the list of users to your needs.
+See defaults/main.yml

 6) Run playbook